Braydon Trindall: Background

-Born in Wee Waa, New South Wales, Trindall, who is of Indigenous Australian descent, moved to Queensland at age 11.
-He played his junior rugby league for the Caboolture Snakes, before being signed by the Melbourne Storm.
+Born and raised in Wee Waa, New South Wales, Trindall (often nicknamed “Tricky”), who is of Indigenous Australian descent, moved to Queensland at age 12.
+Tricky played his junior rugby league for the Caboolture Snakes, before being signed by the Melbourne Storm.

+Braydon Trindall plays knockout football, and has links to Cherbourg.

 Playing career

 2015 - 2017

 In 2015, Trindall played for the Sunshine Coast Falcons in the Cyril Connell Cup and represented the Queensland under-16 team and the Queensland under-16 Murri team.
 In 2016, he moved up to the Falcons' Mal Meninga Cup side.
 In 2017, he played for the Melbourne Storm under-20 side, playing 14 games.

 2018

 In 2018, Trindall joined the Cronulla-Sutherland Sharks, playing for their Jersey Flegg Cup side.
 On 23 September 2018, he was named man of the match in their Grand Final win over the Penrith Panthers.

 2019

-In 2019, he spent the season playing for the Newtown Jets, Cronulla's NSW Cup feeder club and represented the Queeensland under-20 team.
+In 2019, he spent the season playing for the Newtown Jets, Cronulla's NSW Cup feeder club and represented the Queensland under-20 team.
 That season, he played in Newtown's NSW Cup Grand Final and NRL State Championship-winning sides.